CoCoNut-UvA/coconut/docs/source/dsl_syntax.rst

 For example, if we have the following actions A -> B -> C -> D -> E and a node is disallowed from A->B and D->E, we can use allow to specify this by stating: allowed (B -> C]

-In children and some attributes, namely enums and pointers, the lifetime specifier can be 'disallowed' and 'allowed', but also 'mandatory' or 'optional'.
+In children, the lifetime specifier can be 'disallowed' and 'allowed', but also 'mandatory' or 'optional'.
-Mandatory means that the child or attribute must be present in the node, if not, the AST is inconsistent.
+Mandatory means that the child must be present in the node, if not, the AST is inconsistent.
-Optional means that outside the given range the attribute or child is mandatory.
+Optional means that outside the given range the child is mandatory.
 Attributes and children can also apply the lifetime on a subset of its values by giving the lifetime a set to target.
 This is done by using the '=' sign and a set of values corresponding to the type.